 Also, starting October 1, 2016, Wisconsin drivers will be required to use hands-free devices to talk on a cellphone when driving through areas where road construction, maintenance, or utility work is being done.
 (2015-2016 Wisc.
 Legis.
 Serv.
 Act 308 (2015 A.B.
 198).)

 For the most part, Wisconsin law bans text messaging and emailing when driving.
 The only exceptions are for:

-- those operating authorized emergency vehicles
+- those operating emergency vehicles

-- accessories that are integrated into the electrical system of the vehicle, such as a global position system (GPS)
+- accessories that are integrated into the electrical system of the car, like a global position system (GPS)

 Wisconsin's distractive driving law prohibits most drivers from “operat[ing] or be[ing] in a position to directly observe any electronic device located within the vehicle that is activated and that is providing entertainment primarily by visual means.”
 So, regardless of whether a driver is actually watching, it’s illegal to have a video playing on a screen that the driver is positioned to see.
 The video-screen restriction, however, doesn’t apply to commercial and tow-truck drivers.
 (Wis.
 Stat.
 Ann. § 346.89(5) (2016).)

 Penalties for Distracted Driving